How to Buy Insurance / Conventional wisdom says men pay more than women. But do they?

 Who really pays more for car insurance?
-Our analysis of more than 50,000 quotes showed that women are paying higher premiums in Florida, New York, Texas, and Washington.
+Our analysis of more than 50,000 quotes showed one gender is paying higher premiums in Florida, New York, Texas, and Washington.

-Ready to buy car insurance based on more than just folk wisdom?
-Try out Coverage Cat to optimize your insurance buying process for home, auto, and umbrella policies.
+Ready to buy car insurance based on more than rumors?
+Try Coverage Cat to optimize your insurance buying process for home, auto, and umbrella policies.

 Copyright © 2022 Coverage Cat.
 All rights reserved.

 Coverage Cat, Inc. is a licensed insurance broker (or producer).
 In California Coverage Cat does business under the name Coverage Cat Insurance Services.
 Coverage Cat’s license numbers are listed here.
 Coverage Cat places insurance with a number of insurance companies, each of which is not an affiliate of Coverage Cat.